 This is an introductory course to the position, motion, and properties of the solar system and cosmos including a survey of spatial concepts of the earth's crust, materials, structure, and the effects on the land forms, soil, vegetation, and natural resources.
 An overview of the atmosphere, its composition, and the processes that makes the earth's surface so dynamic will be included.
-Prerequisites: (BIO 101 or CBIO 101) and SCI 115.
+Prerequisites: (BIO 101 or BIO 111 or CBIO 101) and (CHE 101 or CHE 221 or SCI 115).